jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/1- Install Phoenix.md

 Postgres is the database we'll be using for this tutorial, although you're free to choose another SQL database if you're more comfortable there.

-Installation guides are found [on the Postgres wiki](https://wiki.postgresql.org/wiki/Detailed_installation_guides)
+Installation guides are found [on the Postgres wiki](https://wiki.postgresql.org/wiki/Detailed_installation_guides).

+I personally use [PostgresApp](http://postgresapp.com/) on my mac.

 ## Your First App